microsoft/ivy/doc/proving.md

 As you may have guessed, goals remaining on the stack at the end of the 'proof' are passed to Z3.

 When chaining proof rules backward, it is helpful to be able to see the intermediate subgoals, since we do not write them explicitly.
 This can be done with the `showgoals` tactic, like this:

 ```
     property mortal(socrates)
-    proof
+    proof {
-        apply mortality_of_man;
+        apply mortality_of_man
-        showgoals;
+        showgoals
         apply soc_man
+    }

 ```
 When checking the proof, the `showgoals` tactic has the effect of printing the current list of proof goals, leaving the goals unchanged.
 A good way to develop a backward proof is to start with just the tactic `showgoals`, and to add tactics before it.
 Running the Ivy proof checker in an Emacs compilation buffer is a convenient way to do this.

 More examples of backward proofs
 --------------------------------